Erebus haunted attraction

 Erebus is a four-story haunted attraction located in Pontiac, Michigan, open seasonally for Halloween.
 It held the Guinness World Record for largest walk-through haunted attraction from 2005 until 2009, when it lost the record to Cutting Edge Haunted House.
-It is not recommended for children under the age of 13.
+It is not recommended for children under 13.

 History

 Erebus Haunted Attraction opened in 2000 in what was formerly an abandoned four-story parking garage in Pontiac, Michigan.
 The parking structure was abandoned for nearly 50 years and had been used as an indoor junkyard prior to Erebus moving in.
 The owners, Edward and Jim Terebus, had operated other haunted attractions around the Detroit area prior to Erebus, mainly portable haunts built out in trailers.
 In addition to Erebus, their first permanent attraction, they also publish Fear Finder, a seasonal publication, to serve as a central hub for all haunted houses in Michigan to advertise and allow the people interested to locate them easily.